isaac-ucalgary/CPSC471_Fall2024_GroupProject/README.md

 Designed and developed by Dane Beliveau, Daniel Bogorad, Isaac Shiells Thomas.

 # Project Description
 Inventory Managment System for you, your home and your family, to help manage your daily needs, keep track of your consumable items and record waste.
-Please see user_manual.pdf for instructions on how to use this application.

 # Install
 ## Prerequsites